 8) The state Democratic Party persisted in sending all-white delegations to the national Democratic convention.
 African Americans in 1964 created the Freedom Democratic Party, and sent 62 blacks and 4 whites to challenge the seating of the “regular” Democratic delegation.
 Civil rights worker Fannie Lou Hamer testified how she had repeatedly been denied the right to vote, and had even been beaten at the instruction of police.
 The national Democratic Party promptly changed its national party rules to bar in the future any state party delegation that engaged in racial discrimination.
 In 1968 the Freedom Democrats joined with white labor union leaders and with College Democratic chapters to create a more biracial “loyalist” Democratic group, loyal to the national Democratic Party.
 In both 1968 and 1972, the national Democratic Party unseated the regular Democrats, and seated the loyalist Democrats instead.
 Finally, the national Democratic Party was refusing to recognize Mississippi’s historically all-white regulars.

 10) Ah, but how can the all-white state legislature remain all-white after the 1965 Voting Rights Act?
 Well, let’s see.
 Ah, yes, time for multi-member districts.
 We’ll just make sure that every district is majority white, but districts will be of different sizes and have a different number of legislators; each voter will vote multiple times, one vote for each of the legislative seats in that district.
 Hinds county, for example, had a 40% black population at the time, so a single-member district plan could have resulted in 4 majority black state house districts.
 Instead, the legislature created a 10-member Hinds district, and everyone in that district voted 10 times, for 10 representatives who would all represent that county; now, all 10 members would be elected from a district that was 60% white.
 Needless to say, only one African American, Robert Clark, ended up being elected to the state legislature in 1967; one African American out of a House of 122 members and a Senate of 52 members (of course, that is an improvement over 0 from the previous year).
 The numbers of African American legislators increased to 4 after the 1975 election.
 African American plaintiffs filed 14 years of lawsuits, and it took 9 trips to the U.S. Supreme Court before the state legislature in 1979 finally enacted a single-member district plan (that produced 17 black lawmakers).
 Why the lengthy litigation?
 Well, Mississippi’s federal district judges at the time were unsympathetic to such civil rights cases; they had needed the approval of the Senate Judiciary Committee, chaired by James Eastland.
 Today, the legislative Black Caucus is a very substantial group that almost reflects the black population numbers.
+(Specifics are from Parker's Black Votes Count, pp. 65, 104).

 11) Some people blame the state legislature for this state of affairs, but polls suggest that the average white voter was supportive of segregation up into the 1960s.
 One poll in 1969 showed that a majority of white Mississippians believed that “many federal laws were unconstitutional,” that “most Supreme Court decisions were not in the best interests of the country,” and that “the federal government is so powerful that it is like living in a dictatorship.”
 Of course, these conservative views may also reflect reaction against non-racial issues, such as the Supreme Court’s decisions protecting the rights of those accused of crimes or striking down religious practices in the public schools.
 But all three Mississippi governors of the 1960s were segregationists.
 Ross Barnett’s campaign theme was: “Roll with Ross.
 He’s for segregation one hundred percent.
 He’s not a mod-rate like some other gent.”
 Paul Johnson’s slogan was Stand Tall with Paul, reflecting his role as lieutenant governor during the Ole Miss integration when he tried to block James Meredith’s entry.
 John Bell Williams in the late 1960s was most known for being stripped of his congressional seniority by House Democrats after he backed Goldwater.